 One of the things we like about this company is their commitment to working with small family livestock owners.
-This helps create better transparency regarding how livestock are treated and where their meat and chicken come from (2).
+This helps create better transparency regarding how livestock are treated and where their meat and chicken come from.

 The actual terms of the Grass Roots return policy state that if you are unsatisfied with the chickens, grass-fed beef, or anything else in your order, call customer service.
-They do not accept returns due to meat being perishable.
+They do not accept returns since meat is perishable.

 However, they can work with you to receive a credit or replacement.

 Their return policy is tucked away into the terms and conditions page somewhere in the middle of everything.
 We always give thanks when a company is willing to state their return policy clearly.
 With Grass Roots, though, it just isn’t the case.

 The company does differently from many of the other companies we’ve seen in the past because they offer a rewards program.
 The program is simple and similar to many of the other rewards programs out there.

 With every purchase you make, you get points that can be used for ordering more grass-fed beef, chicken, or other meat in the future.